Finch-API/finch-docs/docs/Product-Guides/Benefits-API.md

 # Integrating the Benefits API

-Finch's [Benefits API](https://developer.tryfinch.com/docs/reference/b3A6MTg4Mzc2MTk-create-benefit) endpoints allow users to read and write contributions and deductions across HRIS providers for retirement, medical, and fringe benefits using a single, unified API.
+Finch's [Benefits API](https://developer.tryfinch.com/docs/reference/b3A6MTg4Mzc2MTk-create-benefit) endpoints allow developers to read and write contributions and deductions across HRIS providers for retirement, medical, and fringe benefits using a single, unified API.

 Finch’s Benefits API operates at two levels: the company level and the employee level.
 Our API allows you to: